cvjena/metaphor-detector/README.md

 * `SimilarityNN.py` contains the definition of the feedforward network
 * `train_network_from_texts.py` contains the basic unsupervised training of the network
 * `finetune_network_on_datasets.py` contains the finetuning of the network

+This code is example code to help you understand the contents of the paper mentioned above.
+It comes with absolutely NO WARRANTIES.